man-netcat/ROTK11Edit/README.md

 As it's WIP, expect plenty of bugs and missing features.

 This project does not, and will never contain any copyrighted material from Koei.
-You will need a copy of the game and the scenario files in order to use this tool.
+You will need a copy of the game and its scenario files in order to use this tool.

 ## Roadmap